xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 10000000;1.371;
 ```

 And yes, it is much worse.
-The absolute value here does not matter, because we are running a debug compilation using valgrind.
+The absolute value here does not matter, because we are running a debug compilation using "Valgrind".
 But it is easy to see that "col" is much better.
 And this IS the reason of this article and let us see why now.

 First let us see if the difference lies on number of instructions: